Contact

 - Institutional affiliation and the name of the publication, organization, or research project

-- The specific aspect of the directory's coverage, methodology, or geographic scope relevant to the inquiry
+- The specific aspect of the provider network's coverage, methodology, or geographic scope relevant to the inquiry

 - Any deadline or publication timeline applicable to the request

 Messages that do not identify an inquiry type are categorized during triage, which adds processing time.
-Using the subject line to identify the inquiry category — for example, "Listing Submission – [State]" or "Data Correction – [Listing Name]" — routes the message to the correct review queue without delay.
+Using the subject line to identify the inquiry category — for example, "Provider Submission – [State]" or "Data Correction – [Provider Name]" — routes the message to the correct review process without delay.

 Report a Data Error or Correction